richafnu/Viva/Viva/glint/reports/incorporate-copilot.md

 ---
-title: Incorporate Copilot in Viva Glint into your Viva Glint Comments report (preview)
+title: Incorporate Copilot in Viva Glint into your Viva Glint Comments report
 description: Copilot in Viva Glint provides leaders the opportunity to dig deeper into employee feedback by asking questions and receiving summaries of the comments and suggestions left by their employees in Viva Glint surveys. ms.author: JudithWeiner
 author: JudyWeiner